mikera/vectorz-clj/README.md

 Fast vector library for Clojure, building on the vectorz library (https://github.com/mikera/vectorz).

+vectorz-clj is designed so that you don't have to compromise, offering both:

+ - High performance (about as fast as you can get on the JVM)
+ - An idiomatic high-level Clojure API.

-Designed for games, simulations and machine learning.
+The library was originally designed for games, simulations and machine learning applications, but should be applicable for any situations where you need numerical `double` arrays.

 Important features: